Satsuo Yamamoto

 Satsuo Yamamoto (山本 薩夫, Yamamoto Satsuo) was a Japanese film director.

+Career

 Yamamoto was born in Kagoshima City.
 After leaving Waseda University, where he had become affiliated with left-wing groups, he joined the Shochiku film studios in 1933, where he worked as an assistant director to Mikio Naruse.
 He followed Naruse when the latter moved to P.C.L. film studios (later Toho) and debuted as a director in 1937 with Ojōsan.
 During World War II he directed the propaganda films Winged Victory and Hot Winds before being drafted and sent to China.